algobulls/pyalgotrading/docs/programexample.md

 The `strategy_enter_position` method does the following:

 1. If conditions - The conditions read the action from the `sideband_info` and perform the required action (BUY/SELL).
 2. `qty` - The quantity is calculated and stored here.
 The number of lots will be passed by you as a parameter while submitting a job.
 The parameter will be caught in `self.number_of_lots`.
-The instrument object has the lot size, which you can retrieve using `instrument.lot_size`.
+The instrument object has the 'lot size', which you can retrieve using `instrument.lot_size`.
 You can then use the formula as shown in the code to calculate the quantity.
 3. `BuyOrderRegular` and `SellOrderRegular` - These execute the required action.
-You need the pass the instrument, order code, order variety and the quantity values.
+You need to pass the instrument, order code, order variety and the quantity values.
     * `instrument` - the instrument on which the BUY/SELL action will be performed.
     * `order_code` - whether the order is for INTRADAY or DELIVERY.
 Possible values are:
         + `BrokerOrderCodeConstants.INTRADAY`